Chronic Pain Program

 The Chronic Pain and Addiction Treatment Program is a 30 day inpatient program covered by most insurance plans.

-The Admissions and Assessment Department is happy to assist you 24 hours per day, seven days per week.
+The Admissions and Assessment Department is happy to assist you 24 hours per day, seven days per week to answer any questions you have about prescription pain pill addiction and treatment.

 Evaluations are free of charge and are available to anyone seeking help.